A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1945) F. Herzog and B. H. Bissinger , A generalization of Borel's and F. Bernstein's theorems on continued fractions. \emph{Duke Mathematical Journal} \textbf{12}, 325--334.
-MR0012346. { Cited in \textsc{Bissinger and Herzog 1945} .} Regarding the $f$-expansion \eqref{E:Bis1944-1} above, the authors write, ``Borel {Borel, \'{E}.}$\,\ldots\,$and F. Bernstein $\,\ldots\,$have shown in the case $f(t)= t^{-1}$ (simple continued fractions ) that (a) the set of all $x, 0 < x < 1$, for which $a_n(x)\le k_n$ for all $n$, where the $k_n$ are positive integers, is of measure zero if and only if $\sum 1/k_n$ diverges, (b) the set of all $x, 0 < x < 1$, for which $a_n(x) > 1$ for all $n$ is of measure zero.
+Regarding the $f$-expansion \eqref{E:Bis1944-1} above, the authors write, ``Borel {Borel, \'{E}.}$\,\ldots\,$and F. Bernstein $\,\ldots\,$have shown in the case $f(t)= t^{-1}$ (simple continued fractions ) that (a) the set of all $x, 0 < x < 1$, for which $a_n(x)\le k_n$ for all $n$, where the $k_n$ are positive integers, is of measure zero if and only if $\sum 1/k_n$ diverges, (b) the set of all $x, 0 < x < 1$, for which $a_n(x) > 1$ for all $n$ is of measure zero.
 F. Bernstein showed these statements to be true also when only a fixed subsequence of the $a_n(x)$ is considered.
 Certain consequences of statements (a) and (b), concerning the boundedness of the sequence $a_n(x)$ as well as the occurrence of finitely many ones in the sequence $a_n(x)$, were derived in these two papers.

 ``This paper is concerned with the problem of generalizing Borel's and Bemstein's results to [$f$-expansions].
-The first results in this direction were obtained by Bissinger $\,\ldots\,$who proved these statements to be true when $f$ belongs to a certain class of polygonal functions.
+The first results in this direction were obtained by Bissinger $\,\ldots\,$who proved these statements to be true when $f$ belongs to a certain class of polygonal functions .
 The proofs of these statements are based on the fact that the $a_n(x)$ are statistically independent for polygonal functions.
 Consequently these proofs cannot be used to re-establish Borel's and Bernstein's results since, as already pointed out by them, the $a_n(x)$ are not statistically independent for $f(t) = t^{-1}$.

 ``This paper gives a solution of the problem which remained --- to characterize analytically a [class of functions] which does include $f(t) = t^{-1}$ and for which the statements (a) and (b) hold."